apalvai/CarND-Behavioral-Cloning-P3/README.md

 #####2.
 Sampling data
 ** Looking at the distribution of steering angles in the training data, most of the data is near 0 which might result in model being trained to have bias towards 0.
 In order to avoid this scenario, I discarded some of the samples around 0 to have a better ditribution of steering angles.

+### Discussion
+This project was challenging and a great learning experience.
+Picking the right # of training epochs was some what counter-intutive as I would expect the model to learn well as you increase the # of epochs.
+Although my model was able to drive around Track1, it fails to complete Track2.
+I've' tried with different combinations but my model's training loss did not go beyond ~0.0267.
+I've used different image augmentation techniques to make the model perform better in various lighting conditions and recover well if it deviates from the center of road.
+However, I suspect there is a penalty in the form of increased training loss.
+I've made use of Python's Generator concept to create more samples than available, using different image processing techniques and also able to train the model in a memory efficient way.

 ### References
 1. http://cs231n.github.io/